WhiskeyRomeoTango/leetcode/dynamic-programming/subsequence/readme.md

 ### Intuition

 I am going to make Example 1 above slightly more complicated, to deal with some special cases.
 I am going to have `text1 = 'abcde'` and `text2 = 'acfea'`.
-Right off the bat you should see that it doesn't really change the result at all, and my longest common subsequence should remain `'ace'` and therefore the result should be 3.
+Right off the bat you should see that it doesn't really change the result at all - my longest common subsequence should remain `'ace'` and therefore the result should be 3.

 There isn't any fancy abstract data structure here - you are just given 2 strings to work with.
 In this case the subproblem or optimal substructure should naturally just be working with subsets of these strings.
 The idea is that we want to iterate through the 2 strings, character by character, with pointers `i` for `text1` and `j` for `text2`.
 For each `i`, `j` pair, we will get the maximum longest common subsequence between `text1[:i+1]` and `text2[:j+1]`, i.e. substrings of `text1` and `text2` ending at `i`, `j` indices.